Making bulk changes to your data

-To do a bulk import, you will first export the data you want to change (in this example, constituent addresses are being update, specifically the “country” for each address).
+To do a bulk import, you first export the data you want to change (in this example, constituent addresses are being updated, in particular the “country” for each address).

-Here’s a list of IDs you would include in your export if you’re updating any of the fields associated with them:
+IMPORTANT NOTE: Here’s a list of IDs to include in your export if you’re updating any of the fields associated with them:

 Create your export

 Now export the LGL Constituent ID, the LGL address ID, and the addresses, and save the export to your computer.
 (Read about how to create an export, also known as a report.)

 Open your export spreadsheet.
 Now your task is to update or add the country so that each address contains the correct country data.
 Make all of your changes, and then proofread them to make sure each is correct.